 You may ask yourself:

-Choosing an Agent can be difficult.
+Choosing an agent can be difficult.
 Often spouses or siblings have a hard time making difficult decisions on behalf of a loved one.
-Plus, you need someone who understands the responsibility of being a Healthcare Agent and is willing to accept the task.
+Plus, you need someone who understands the responsibility of being a healthcare agent and who is willing to accept the task.
 You need someone confident and assertive enough to enforce your wishes, which may be against the wishes of loved ones or their own beliefs.

 It may be difficult to find one person who fits your criteria.
-To make it even more challenging, you actually should appoint two Agents.
-You need two Agents in case the first one cannot, for whatever reasons, fulfill their duties.
-The first step is to clearly outline your wishes.
-The second is to discuss those wishes with your Agent candidates to help you decide who your two Agents should be.
-It is also helpful if your Agent lives close enough to be there when you need them.
+To make it even more challenging, you actually should consider appointing two agents.
+You need two agents in case the first one cannot, for whatever reasons, fulfill their duties.
+It is also helpful if your agent lives close enough to be there when you need them.

-The Medical Power of Attorney lasts for as long as the terms of the document, if it specifies.
-For example, the person who created the document, also called the Principal, could include that the authority lasts only until he/she/they are out of surgery and have recovered from anesthesia.
-Alternatively, if the document only becomes active upon the incapacitation of the Principal, and the document does not contain an end date, then the Medical Power of Attorney will continue for the duration of the Principal's life.
+The Healthcare Power of Attorney lasts for as long as the document specifies.
+For example, the person who created the document, could include that the authority lasts only until they are out of surgery and have recovered from anesthesia.
+Alternatively, if the document only becomes active upon the incapacitation of the principal, and the document does not contain an end date, then the Medical Power of Attorney will continue for the duration of the principal's life.

-In some cases, a Medical Power of Attorney grants control over financial accounts in order to pay medical bills and other obligations.
-However, the person making decisions is doing so as an Agent on behalf of the person granting the authority (the Principal).
-The agent may not become personally responsible for the medical bills, unless some kind of negligence or recklessness occurs.
+In some cases, a Healthcare Power of Attorney grants control over financial accounts in order to pay medical bills and other obligations.
+However, the person making decisions is doing so as an agent on behalf of the person granting the authority.
+The agent may not become personally responsible for medical bills, unless some kind of negligence or recklessness occurs.

 Yes.
 Simply select your state from the menu above, or choose a specific state from the list below: